Getting Married? Don't Forget the IRS

 In America, June is often thought of as the first choice of months in which to be married.
 The following seven tips for newlyweds can help decrease stress come tax time.

 - Prior to filing your next tax return, notify the Social Security Administration of any name change to assure you receive your new card with your new name.
-Use form SS-5 which can be downloaded from www.ssa.gov, or obtained by calling 800-772-1213 or from a local Social Security office.
+Use form SS-5, or obtained by calling 800-772-1213 or from a local Social Security office.
 Take the completed form and required supporting documents to your local SSA office.

 - Request and complete a change of address with the US Postal Service to assure you receive any IRS correspondence or refunds.